The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Background

-With the general capability of LLMs to address diverse tasks by framing them as question-answering (QA) problems \citep{sanh2022multitaskpromptedtrainingenables}, a natural approach to uncertainty quantification in LLMs is assessing the model's certainty in the answers it provides.
-Since LLMs often produce syntactically diverse yet semantically equivalent answers, it is useful to group answers into semantic equivalence classes \citep{kuhn2023semanticuncertaintylinguisticinvariances}.
-For instance, to the question "What is the capital of France?", the answers ``Paris" or ``The capital is Paris" represent the same semantic class.
-We focus on the distribution over these semantically distinct classes, denoted \(p\) in the remainder, with implementation details given in \Cref{app:implementation}.
-This perspective allows studying uncertainty quantification for LLMs as a classification problem, enabling us to build on established theory.
+With the general capability of LLMs to address diverse tasks by framing them as question-answering (QA) problems \citep{sanh2022multitaskpromptedtrainingenables}, a natural approach to uncertainty quantification in LLMs is assessing the model's confidence in the answers it provides through their semantic variability.
+However, reasoning about uncertainty in natural-language requires an appropriate representation of responses, as syntactical variations do not necessarily correspond to meaningful semantic differences that reflect the model's belief.
+Therefore, it is useful to group generated answers into semantic equivalence classes \citep{kuhn2023semanticuncertaintylinguisticinvariances}.
+For instance, to the question ``What is the capital of France?'', the answers ``Paris'' or ``The capital is Paris'' correspond to the same semantic class.
+Like previous work, we study the distribution over these semantically distinct classes, denoted \(p\) in the remainder (implementation details are given in \Cref{app:implementation}).
+This distributional perspective is implicitly adopted by many consistency-based uncertainty estimation methods \citep{kuhn2023semanticuncertaintylinguisticinvariances,duan2024shifting,nikitin2024kernellanguageentropyfinegrained,yadkori2024believebelievellm}.
+Framing uncertainty quantification like this allows treating UQ for LLMs as a classification problem over semantic answers.
+For our subsequent analysis, we categorize existing UQ estimators based on the information they use: \begin{inparaenum}[(i)] \item \textbf{Consistency}: methods that rely on some variation of the output, typically quantifying epistemic uncertainty via variation measures such as entropy. \item \textbf{Ensembles}: Bayesian-inspired methods that approximate a posterior in the model parameter space by aggregating predictions from multiple models. \item \textbf{Internal Representations}: methods that probe the hidden states of the LLM. \end{inparaenum}